Hyperstore/hyperstore.github.io/Samples/Overview/index.md

     Initialize();
 }
 ```

-Run the program and see how all changes in the firstName or lastName properties are repercuted on the FullName property.
+* Run the program and see how all changes in the firstName or lastName properties are repercuted on the FullName property.

-Hyperstore has automaticly detected the FullName property dependencies and raises a property changed event if any is modified.
+> Hyperstore has automaticly detected the FullName property dependencies and raises a property changed event if any is modified.

 ### Add a Email custom type with its validation rule

-Now, we will see how add validation rule for specific type of the domain.
+Now, we will see how adding validation rule for specific type of the domain.

 For the moment, the Email is just a simple *string*  and has not any validation rule.
 For an email, it will be nice to validate its format every time it will be updated.

 For that, we will create an new *Email* type.
 In **DDD** (Domain Driven Design), we can declare it as a *value object*. *HDL* uses the same concept to declare a new simple type (which it's not an entity).
-A **valueObject** overrides a primitive type like *string*, *double*, *int*,... or a immutable class like *CultureInfo*.
+A **valueObject** overrides a primitive type like *string*, *double*, *int*,... or an immutable class like *CultureInfo*.

-To declare this new type, add the code at the beginning of the domain definition and change the type of the Email property to *Email*.
+* To declare this new type, add the code at the beginning of the domain definition and change the type of the Email property to *Email*.

 ![](img/CustomType.png)